 The Public Health AI Handbook

-A Field Guide for Evaluating AI in Public Health
+Evaluating AI Tools for Public Health Practice

 What works.
 What doesn’t.
 What to ask before adoption.